nitish906/OnlineTest-Android-App/README.md

 # OnlineTest-App
 An Exam-Book Android Application.
 In this Application, the User Can give their Online Test and Check their Knowledge and Also Check their Results.
 This Application is Similar to Testbook App.

+# Note:
+- Xml file Not there in this Repo.Only For Java Logic Part Code will be there.

 <img src="https://github.com/nitish906/OnlineTest-Android-App/blob/main/01.jpg?raw=true" style=" width: 50% hight: 20%; align: center; display: inline-block;" data-target="animated-image.originalImage">